 Summer here is also notorious as the mosquito season.
 Therefore, taking full-arm clothes and mosquito repellants is a must while packing.
 Packing sturdy footwear with which you can walk long distances is a good choice, no matter what your itinerary might say about minimal foot travel.

 Summer is the peak season for adventurous spirits to visit Alaska and gain many experiences that this place has to offer.

 Certain places in Alaska also have eloquent festivals for berries and more.
 Visiting during summer is also an excellent opportunity to see and experience the rare phenomena of the midnight sun.

-In some places, it has 16 hours of daylight and some places where the Sun drifts at the horizon and does not set at all.
+In some places, it has 16 hours of daylight, and in some places the Sun drifts at the horizon and does not set at all.

 Summer is the peak tourist season, as it’s also the time of vacation for most educational institutions, and the local businesses are booming with a swarm of tourists and frequent visitors.
 It is also the season when cruises to Alaska are busy, with international visitors experiencing Alaska’s maximum.

 While packing for a summer visit, one thing to remember is always to pack layers.
 With excellent sceneries in Alaska, it also has unpredictable weather where it could rain anytime.
 June is the driest month, July the warmest, and August the wettest.